 Most children and young people with special needs and/or disabilities (SEND) will use the services that are there for everyone in the community, for example children's centres, leisure centres, doctors, etc. These are known as universal services.

 A small number of children and young people, whose circumstances are complex and who may not be able to live at home without special support, will require assessment by the social care teams.
 Where children and young people are assessed as needing social care services, families may choose to have a direct payment to arrange their own support.

-They will be asked to provide basic information on the telephone including:
+They will be asked to provide basic information on this call, including:

 Social worker responsibilities include safeguarding, looked after children and those with complex needs where a risk to wellbeing exists.
 When working with young people with SEND, a social worker's role is primarily to make sure that child or young person can remain with their families with minimum intervention.
 It also involves overseeing the support they receive and working with them to build independence and resilience.

 Where our family support panel decide to provide a Wiltshire Council service, a social worker will remain involved.
 They will review the package of support every six months to make sure it is meeting the child or young person's needs and achieving the outcomes the family are looking for.

 When a service is no longer needed the social worker's involvement will end.
 At this point our team will make sure a family has access to the universal and targeted sources of support that they need.